hjf-hjf/TASPH/README.md

 datasets: download from the following link: https://pan.baidu.com/s/1_qurXrHNhspHUDnSwGLm7w with code: yosy

 # Run Demo
-Run TASPH_demo.m
-The reusult is saved in log.txt
+Run TASPH_demo.m and the result is saved in log.txt